 top of page

-The project was awarded the opportunity to be presented at India HCI'21 Conference.
-The full research report can be found here.
+The project was selected for presentation at the India HCI 2021 Conference.
+The complete research report can be accessed here.

 Mid-Fi: Unlocking special communication features as power-ups